CS137 Homework 2: FAT, part 1

 mentioned in class, I strongly recommend C or C++.

-Your code will be tested on Wilkes and must run there.
+Your code will be tested on Wilkes and must compile and run

 Your assignment is to develop a FAT-like filesystem that supports the